tshepang/blog/content/arts/top musicians.rst

-For quite a while, this list of grandmasters consisted of just three musicians (Fela Kuti, Bob Marley, and Burning Spear); I was only surprised that the later entrants, Salif Keita and Letta Mbulu beat mighty Bob, and that was based on just my thinking without actually making a list of tracks.
-Intuition isn't always reliable.
+For quite a while, this list of grandmasters consisted of just three musicians (Fela Kuti, Bob Marley, and Burning Spear); I was only surprised that the later entrants, Salif Keita and Letta Mbulu beat mighty Bob, and that was based on just my intuition without actually making a list of tracks.

 __ http://tshepang.net/simple-rating-system-for-music